mxcheung/postgres-express-react-node/nodejs-sequelize/README.md

 The controller simply calls findAllFiltered from the service and sends the response, keeping it free of business logic.

 # What went wrong
 - sequelize query was too complex
-- where clause include
+- Filtering in the SQL Query (Sequelize) including  Filtering JSON field directly in SQL
+- When it came to refactoring the SQL will become stored procedure like

 # How to fix this
-- simply sequelize query
+- simply sequelize query remove Filtering JSON field directly in SQL
 - add post filter

 Why This Approach?